aazhanov/AUTORovr/README.md

 The repository contains all files and code for our subsystems

 The subsystems are:
-Pathfinding and Navigation (Arkadi Zhanov)
+Pathfinding and Navigation (Arkadi Zhanov),
-Controls (Nikolai Paderin)
+Controls (Nikolai Paderin),
 Interface (Nathan Sommer)